mircealungu/mircea/thoughtstream.md

 **Jun 19**

-A slightly modified (for a more positive feeling) of one of my favorite Lucian Blaga poems.
+An adaptation, with mild changes for a more positive feeling, of one of my favorite Lucian Blaga poems.

 ```
 Give me a body